Travel to the Scilly Isles

 The Skybus service is operated by the Isles of Scilly Travel company - T 0845 710 5555

-The helicopter flew direct to both St Mary’s and Tresco with the flight lasting around 20 minutes.
-With several flights per day in the summer and 3 flights a day in the winter this was an important link between the mainland and islands.
+The helicopter flies from just outside of Penzance direct to both St Mary’s and Tresco with the flight lasting a little over 15 minutes.
+With several flights per day in the summer and 3 flights a day in the winter this is the quickest (and most expensive) link between the mainland and islands.
+This is also the only way to get to Tresco directly.